QuecPython/qpy-vscode-extension/README.md

 * There are cases when file system does not appear on boot-up, if that happens, please manually refresh the file system tree view.

 ## Release Notes
+## 1.1.0
+- compatible with vs code 1.98.1 or higher
+- fix minor issue
 ## 1.0.13
 - compatible with vs code 1.95.3 or higher
 - fix create multiple dirs